 For purposes of disclosure, we calculate the fair value of our mortgage notes payable and unsecured senior notes.
-We discount the spread between the future contractual interest payments and hypothetical future interest payments on our mortgage debt and unsecured notes based on nests tracks.
+We discount the spread between the future contractual interest payments and hypothetical future interest payments on our mortgage debt and unsecured notes based on a current market rate.
 In determining the current market rate, we add our estimate of a market spread to the quoted yields on federal government treasury securities with similar maturity dates to our own debt.
-Because our valuations of our financial instruments are based on these types of estimates, the actual fair value of our financial instruments are stimates do not prove to be accurate.
+Because our valuations of our financial instruments are based on these types of estimates, the actual fair value of our financial instruments may differ materially if our estimates do not prove to be accurate.